rapidsai/cudf/docs/cudf/source/cudf_pandas/usage.md

 # Usage

-There are three ways to enable `cudf.pandas`:
+There are three ways to enable `cudf.pandas`.
+Here is a summary:

-1. In Jupyter notebooks
+1. With Jupyter/IPython magics: `%load_ext cudf.pandas`
-2. When calling a Python script from the command line
+2. When executing a Python script from the command line: `python -m cudf.pandas script.py`
-3. From a script or from the Python interpreter, via an explicit import
+3. From a script or from the Python interpreter: `import cudf.pandas; cudf.pandas.install()`

-See the instructions below for each method.
+See the instructions below for more information about each method.

 ## Jupyter Notebook or IPython Usage